 Resort accommodation includes:

 Soft drinks, alcoholic drinks, internet access, return resort transfer from Manado airport (approx US$ 53 per person, to be paid in advance).
-If you are a single person it is compulsory to pay in advance for a single supplement.
 Unless otherwise stated, all the listed items need to be paid on arrival.

 How to get there: